Sausage Vodka Sauce with Mafalda Pasta

-Vodka sauce is one of our favorite Italian restaurant dishes.
-When I served this last week, my husband said that this meal was definitely restaurant quality!
-That is high praise coming from someone that loves vodka sauce as much as he does!
-Every home cook needs to have a recipe in their arsenal that they can rely on to deliver that kind of response!
-Other quick but delicious recipes that will get high praise are Caprese Pasta with Fresh Mozzarella and Pasta Rustica with Sausage.
+Pasta alla Vodka is one of our favorite Italian restaurant dishes.
+When I served vodka sauce with sausage last week, my husband said it was definitely a restaurant-quality meal!
+That is high praise from someone who loves vodka sauce as much as he does!
+Every home cook needs a recipe in their arsenal that they can rely on to deliver that kind of response!

-I can think of a number of reasons why Mafalda pasta with vodka sauce and sausage should be on your rotation for weeknight meals:
+I can think of a number of reasons why mafalda pasta with vodka sauce and sausage should be on your rotation for weeknight meals:

 • It is easy to make.